How to fit a car seat: 10 essential checks

 If you have an older child strapped into a car seat with the seatbelt, this should sit on their shoulder.
 It shouldn't cut into their neck or sit lower down on their arm.
 The lap part of the seatbelt should sit across their hips, not their tummy.

-Common fitting problems
+Common fitting problems and how to fix them

 Making sure your car seat is fitted properly is vital to keep your baby or child safe.